Magical tools in Wicca: Ritual

 These four tools may be seen in the occult tarot deck designed by Golden Dawn members A.E.Waite and Pamela Colman Smith, most obviously in the card known as The Magician.
-Some practitioners distinguish High Magic and Low Magic.
-The former is based on Ceremonial magic and may be more commonly practiced in Alexandrian covens.
-The latter is more typical of the Hedgewitch, who would be more likely to use everyday tools and utensils, rather than fabricating specially made magical tools.
+Some practitioners distinguish high magic and low magic.
+The former includes ceremonial magic and theurgy, and may be more commonly practiced in Alexandrian covens.
+The latter is more typical of the hedgewitch, who would be more likely to use everyday tools and utensils, rather than fabricating specially made magical tools.